i-pi/i-pi/examples/features/ffdieletric/README.md

 ```

 These lines can be omitted when the driver uses the default keys and units.

+For a fixed-displacement calculation, the `electric_field(ffdielectric_name)`
+property reports the unscreened field quantity `D - 4 pi mu / Omega`, in the
+requested electric-field units.
+The field entering the Born-charge force is
+obtained afterwards as `epsilon_infinity^-1 @ electric_field`.

+Conversely, with a fixed electric field,
+`electric_displacement(ffdielectric_name)` reports
+`E + 4 pi mu / Omega`.

 ## Comparison with driven dynamics